2021 Pacific typhoon season

-The 2021 Pacific typhoon season was the second consecutive to have below-average tropical cyclone activity, with twenty-two named storms, and was the least active since 2011.
+The 2021 Pacific typhoon season was the second consecutive season to have below average tropical cyclone activity, with twenty-two named storms, and was the least active since 2011.
 Nine became typhoons, and five of those intensified into super typhoons.
 This low activity was caused by a strong La Niña that had persisted from the previous year.
 The season's first named storm, Dujuan, developed on February 16, while the last named storm, Rai, dissipated on December 21.
+The season ran throughout 2021, though most tropical cyclones typically develop between May and October.
 The season's first typhoon, Surigae, reached typhoon status on April 16.
 It became the first super typhoon of the year on the next day, also becoming the strongest tropical cyclone in 2021.
 Surigae was also the most powerful tropical cyclone on record in the Northern Hemisphere for the month of April.
 Typhoons In-fa and Rai are responsible for more than half of the total damage this season, adding up to a combined total of $2.02 billion.

 The scope of this article is limited to the Pacific Ocean to the north of the equator between 100°E and 180th meridian.
 Within the northwestern Pacific Ocean, there are two separate agencies that assign names to tropical cyclones, which can often result in a cyclone having two names.
-The Japan Meteorological Agency (JMA) names a tropical cyclone should it be judged to have 10-minute sustained wind speeds of at least 65 km/h (40 mph) anywhere in the basin, whilst the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigns names to tropical cyclones which move into or form as a tropical depression in their area of responsibility located between 135°E and 115°E and between 5°N and 25°N, regardless of whether or not a tropical cyclone has already been given a name by the JMA.
-Tropical depressions that are monitored by the United States' Joint Typhoon Warning Center (JTWC) are given a number with a "W" suffix.
+The Japan Meteorological Agency (JMA) named tropical cyclones that were judged to have 10-minute sustained wind speeds of at least 65 km/h (40 mph) anywhere in the basin, whilst the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigned names to tropical cyclones which moved into or formed as a tropical depression in their area of responsibility located between 135°E and 115°E and between 5°N and 25°N, regardless of whether or not a tropical cyclone has already been given a name by the JMA.
+Tropical depressions that were monitored by the United States' Joint Typhoon Warning Center (JTWC) were given a number with a "W" suffix.